 A graduate of Harvard University Law School, Ellen Sward joined the KU Law faculty in 1984 after private practice in Madison, Wis., and Washington, D.C.
 Her focus for teaching and research has been on civil procedure and particularly the civil jury.
 She is author of "The Decline of the Civil Jury," published by Carolina Academic Press in 2001.
 A highly respected teacher, Sward has been active in curriculum planning and reform.
 She was named a Dean James Green Fellow, 1996-1999, in recognition of her service to the law school.
+In 2018, Sward received the Immel Award for Teaching Excellence.

 - Civil Procedure